isaqueDaSilva/isaqueDaSilva/README.md

 My name is Isaque, I'm 19 years old and I'm passionate about technology and everything that involves it, especially App Development.

 I'm currently actively working in a personal project, called Connected Conference.
 This is an app that helps users find and remember of an conference sessions in a simplified way.
 For provides all this powerful features, this App uses powerfuls tecnologies, like SwiftUI, an essential part for makes a really simple and intuitive UI, and Core Data for persist datas gives of the sever like cache, and provides a limited read offline experience for users.

-To see more about the project, visit the [Hot Prospect repository](https://github.com/isaqueDaSilva/HotProspects).
+To see more about the project, visit the [Connected Conference repository]([https://github.com/isaqueDaSilva/HotProspects](https://github.com/isaqueDaSilva/Connected-Conference)).

 # Things that I do in my daily life
 * Programming and creating amazing natively iOS apps with Swift and SwiftUI.